 After the excitement of seeing a problem, showing the solution, and then talking about the potentially millions of people that will want to use what you’ve got, going into the details of how you’re doing that can be tiresome and cause people to lose focus.

-Instead, keep this section short and visual.
+Instead, keep this section short and visual (and if you want to explore validating the idea further at this point, start a blog to begin exploring related blog post ideas, sharing your concepts with others to gather their feedback and forge a path to eventually making money blogging).
 Explain your business model clearly with as few words as possible.
 Try to connect what you’re doing to another well-know company so that it’s easier to understand (i.e. ‘We’re the Uber of dog sitters’).

 11. Answer why you can beat the market